drewschield/venom_population_genomics/README.md

 * Demographic analysis
 * Population genetic diversity and differentiation
 * Signatures of selection
-* Recombination rate variation and linkage disequilibrium
+* Recombination rate variation and linkage disequilibrium analysis
 * Analysis in R

 ### Software and dependencies